mikeblaa/book-notes/README.md

 Notes from books that I've finished reading but haven't made notes yet.

-* A Seat at the Table: IT Leadership in the Age of Agility by Mark Schwartz
 * Antifragile: Things That Gain from Disorder by Nassim Nicholas Taleb
 * Argumentation: The Study of Effective Reasoning, 2nd Edition by David Zarefsky, The Great Courses
 * Chief Joy Officer: How Great Leaders Elevate Human Energy and Eliminate Fear by Richard Sheridan